jphernandezrn/Telomere-Dynamics-Simulation-Dashboard/README.md

 If this tool contributes to research, presentation, or educational output, citation of the repository is recommended.

-Hernandez, J. P. T. Telomere dynamics simulation dashboard.
-GitHub repository.
-2026. https://github.com/jphernandezrn/Telomere-Dynamics-Simulation-Dashboard
+Hernandez, J. P. T. (2026).
+Telomere dynamics simulation dashboard [Computer software].
+GitHub. https://github.com/jphernandezrn/Telomere-Dynamics-Simulation-Dashboard

 ## Overview